Employees with permanent contracts: pros and cons

 • Include all of the required information in the employment contract.

-• When you hire an employee with a permanent contract, you will have to consider a trial period of no more than 2 months.
+• When you hire an employee with a permanent contract, you can consider a trial period of no more than 2 months.
 During this period, both the employee and the employer can end the contract at any time, and for any reason.

 • You are responsible for the costs of any training and education required for the work.

-• You may not forbid the employee from performing any sideline activities.
+• You may not forbid the employee from performing any sideline activities, only restrict if you have a valid reason.

 • The employee may ask you to change the number of hours in the contract, the working times, and the workplace.

 • Does the employee have an on-call contract?
-Then you are required to say which days or time periods the employee may be called on to work.
+Then you are required to say on which days or within which time periods the employee may be called on to work.